 In 2019, HB Reavis signed lease agreements for over 30,000 sq m of space in Poland.
-The most notable tenants for our workplaces that year included Bank Gospodarstwa Krajowego (13,600 sq m), extension of Samsung Electronics (5,300 sq m), energy company Orsted (3,800 sq m) as well as Nvidia, Yves Rocher and Workday Poland.
+The most notable tenants for our workplaces in 2019 included Bank Gospodarstwa Krajowego (13,600 sq m), an extension of Samsung Electronics (5,300 sq m), the energy company Orsted (3,800 sq m) as well as Nvidia, Yves Rocher and Workday Poland.

 The last 12 months were marked by two important achievements that proved again that HB Reavis is a highly trusted partner for financial institutions and international investors.
 We secured a €350 million construction loan to develop Varso Place.
-Granted by a syndicate of four banks this is the largest construction loan in the history of the Polish real estate market.
-In early 2020 HB Reavis has also obtained a €162 million loan for the Forest business campus currently under construction in Warsaw.
+Granted by a syndicate of four banks, this is the largest construction loan in the history of the Polish real estate market.
+In early 2020, HB Reavis has also obtained a €162 million loan for the Forest business campus that's currently under construction in Warsaw.

-Our Warsaw's mixed-use Varso Place and Forest are among the biggest projects of this type currently being developed in central Europe.
-In 2020-2021 we plan to put into operation more than 220,000 sq m of workspace across Warsaw.
+In Warsaw, our mixed-use Varso Place and Forest are among the biggest projects of this type currently being developed in Central Europe.
+In 2020 - 2021 we plan to put into operation more than 220,000 sq m of workspace across Warsaw.

-More than half of Varso Place, located opposite the Warsaw central railway station, is almost completed in two lower buildings that will open in H1 2020.
-It will provide not only healthy workspaces supporting productivity and convenient retail opportunities but also have a positive impact on the neighbourhood, including the regeneration of Chmielna Street into a more pedestrian-friendly area.
+More than half of Varso Place, which is located opposite the Warsaw Central railway station, is almost completed, meaning the two lower buildings that will open in H1 2020.
+It will not only provide healthy workspaces supporting productivity and convenient retail opportunities, but will also have a positive impact on the neighbourhood, including the regeneration of Chmielna Street into a more pedestrian-friendly area.

-Meanwhile construction is now well underway at the Forest office campus at Burakowska Street, on the northern edge of the city center.
+Meanwhile, construction is now well underway at the Forest office campus on Burakowska Street, on the northern edge of the city centre.
 This ambitious development will respond to the needs of various generations of employees and provide healthy, productive and creative working conditions spread across a 120-meter tall tower and adjacent lower buildings.

-Throughout 2019 we continued to observe a shift in tenants' needs.
+Throughout 2019, we continued to observe a shift in tenants' needs.
 Employers expect a higher degree of service, convenience and flexibility from property developers and owners.
 Clients in Poland realise that the workplace is an important aspect in the competition for the best talent.
-Expectations regarding work-life balance and the need to spend time in places well served by the public transport, conducive to creativity, efficiency and health are factors that redefine both management style in organisations and the way offices are planned.
-Responding to these changes we provide tenants with Workspace-as-a-Service, addressing their needs and maximising occupant experience.
-Going beyond the expertise of a traditional real estate developer, our solutions: Origameo, Symbiosy, More, HubHub and Qubes, are gradually being made available to our clients in Warsaw.
+Expectations regarding work-life balance and the need to spend time in places well served by public transport, conducive to creativity, efficiency and health are factors that redefine both management style in organisations and the way offices are planned.
+Responding to these changes, we provide tenants with Workspace as a Service, addressing their needs and maximising occupant experience.
+Going beyond the expertise of a traditional real estate developer, our solutions Origameo, Symbiosy, More, HubHub and Qubes are gradually being made available to our clients in Warsaw.

-HBR Development Poland GLA m2 CIA ==3 Valuation ERV GDV Value Investment HBR Development Poland GLA MZ 2017 2018 2019 EKV GDV change 2019 Projects sold 0 0,0 0,0 0,0 0,000 0,0 0,00 0,00 Projects under construction 222 111 306,5 431,8 715,9 57,916 1 296,2 284,15 119,21 Projects in preparation 40 376 3,5 9,0 10,3 6,913 98,8 1,29 0,00 Total 2019 262 487 310,0 440,8 726,2 64,8 1 395,0 285,4 119,2 Total Pipeline for 2020 262 487 310,0 440,8 726,2 64,8 1 395,0 285,4 119,2
+HB Reavis nd GLA sq m Valuation EDV CDV Value Investment Development Poland 2017 2018 2019 ERV GDV Change 2019 Projects under construction 222,111 306.5 431.8 715.9 57.9 1,296.2 284.1 119.1 Projects in preparation 40,376 3.5 9.0 10.3 6.9 98.8 1.3 0.1 Total 2019 262,487 310.0 440.8 726.2 64.8 1,395.0 285.4 119.2 Total Pipeline for 2020 262,487 310.0 440.8 726.2 64.8 1,395.0 285.4 119.2